 We report for the first time an independent relationship between CSF SOM and NPY, two peptides known to be affected in AD pathophysiology, and CSF markers of the two pathophysiological processes in AD: Aβ1–42 deposition and hyper phosphorylated Tau aggregation.
 The present study needs to be replicated in a larger sample size.
 If those results are confirmed additional interest of CSF SOM and NPY to already known AD biomarkers could be tested.

-ED, DG, AG, CB, BA and SL performed measurements and collected data.
+ED, DG, AG, CB, BA, and SL performed measurements and collected data.
 J-SV performed statistical analysis.
-FP, LB, SS-M, A-SR, OH and JE supervised the study.
+FP, LB, SS-M, A-SR, OH, and JE supervised the study.
 SB collected data revised the manuscript.

 This research was supported by grants from ANR (ANR-10-MALZ-0003), Gerond’IF (Gerontopôle d’ile de France), the Sorbonne Paris Cité Dynamique du vieillir programme and the Programme Hospitalier de Recherche Clinique 2009 BALTAZAR (Biomarker of AmyLoïd pepTide and AlZheimer’s disease Risk), French ministry of health.